vaporif/slack-file-upload-action/README.md

 # Slack file upload action

 This action uploads file to slack, simple as that.
 For now supports only a single file.

 ## Inputs

 ### `token`

 **Required** Slack app token.
 See [Internal app tokens](https://slack.com/intl/en-ru/help/articles/215770388-Create-and-regenerate-API-tokens#internal-app-tokens)
-* Create app
+1.Create app
-* Add `files:write` and `files:read` permission
+1. Add `files:write` and `files:read` permission
-* Install app to your workspase
+1. Install app to your workspase
-* Invite bot to required channels `/invite <botname>`
+1. Invite bot to required channels `/invite <botname>`
-* Use bot token from `OAuth & Permissions` page
+1. Use bot token from `OAuth & Permissions` page

 ### `path`